Connect with others who understand.

 • Unexplained weight loss

-• Reduced libido or erectile dysfunction
+• Reduced libido (sex drive) or erectile dysfunction

 • Fatigue